juntao/arenztopia/content/tourism.md

 Hilton Arenztopia
 $$
-A casual Hilton with great veiws but lots of traffic.
+A very standard, casual Hilton with great veiws but lots of traffic.
 Very close to the Dripping Cone Flagship store, and most tours of Arenztopia City begin there.
+100-300$ per night.
 *2403 Longhorn street*